TSltd/lydia-print-head/README.md

 ### Firmware

-* For now, we base all on Arduino based and existing PlasticHub firmware framework, in particular we will use [Controllino-Mega](https://www.controllino.biz/product/controllino-mega/) which gives us Ethernet and RS485.
+- [-] For now, we base all on Arduino based and existing PlasticHub firmware framework, in particular we will use [Controllino-Mega](https://www.controllino.biz/product/controllino-mega/) which gives us Ethernet and RS485.
 The board has been proven reliable and robust (ideal for prototyping).
-* VFD and PID control is mapped to Serial communication which might accept G-Code
+- [-] VFD and PID control is mapped to Serial communication which might accept G-Code
-* VFD will be Omron-M2X series since we can use existing code.
-The VFD also supports Modbus (rather difficult).
+- [x] VFD will be Omron-M2X series since we can use existing code.
+The VFD also supports Modbus (rather difficult)
+- [ ] Internal registers/coils (custom PlasticHub Firmware) to Modbus rep

 ![](./assets/lydia-print-head-logical.jpg)